gvwilson/sensibleadventures/maddy-roo/old.md

 They crested the hill and drove straight into chaos.
 In the few moments when the network was down, a dozen bots had managed to break their own regulators.
+Others hadn't been so quick,
+or strong enough,
-Others hadn't been quick enough or strong enough or just couldn't reach.
+or just couldn't reach.
 They were now back under Patient's control, and the two sides were at war.